vitest-dev/vitest/docs/guide/extending-matchers.md

 This guide will explore extending matchers with `expect.extend`, however, here is a little guide on how to extend Chai assertions in Vitest using an existing plugin.
 If you are interested in Chai's API on how to create Chai plugins check [their guide](https://www.chaijs.com/guide/plugins/).

-To extend Vitest's chai assertions with an existing plugin or one you create, here is a quick example on how to `chai.use` [sinon-chai](https://www.chaijs.com/plugins/sinon-chai/) plugin with Vitest:
+To extend Vitest's chai assertions with an existing plugin or one you create, here is a quick example of how to `chai.use` [sinon-chai](https://www.chaijs.com/plugins/sinon-chai/) plugin with Vitest:

 ```ts
 import { chai } from 'vitest'